 B.Identifying and supporting candidates sympathetic with these ideals;

 C.Developing Caucus membership among Party registrants, officials, and officeholders.

 Article III: Membership

-A. Regular membership shall be limited to individuals who affiliate with the Republican Party, who have paid current minimum dues and who support the purposes of the Caucus, as defined by the Statement of Principles.
-Regular members are qualified to serve in any official capacity in the Caucus (assuming they also meet any other specific qualifications for the position), to act as delegates at any Convention and to enjoy all the privileges extended in these Bylaws.
-If a question of eligibility for Regular membership is raised with the Board, the Board shall hear evidence presented by the Secretary and make a final determination by a simple majority vote.
+- Regular membership shall be limited to individuals who affiliate with the Republican Party in the best manner consistent with state elections law, who have paid current minimum dues and who support the purposes of the Caucus, as defined by the Statement of Principles.
+Regular members may serve the Caucus in any capacity for which they meet tenure and residency requirements, to act as delegates at any Convention and to enjoy all the privileges extended in these Bylaws.
+The board of the Caucus shall resolve any questions of eligibility of membership with a simple majority vote.